Your kids are growing up and beginning to understand abstract concepts, which also means that they have more complex fears.

 - Monster Needs a Costume by Paul Czajak.
 Illustrated by Wendy Grieb.
 Ages: 4-8

 You can read this book on Halloween if your kids are too spooked out with all the decorations and tv commercials.
-It talks mostly about the costumes worn on this celebration.
+It talks mostly about the costumes worn at this celebration.

 It is a story about a monster that keeps changing his mind over what costume to wear on Halloween.
 In the end, he chooses something totally unique.